-The heat from smoking cigarettes causes damage to your gums and throat, triggering your gums to develop a protective coating on the older tissue.
+The heat from smoking cigarettes causes damage to your gums and throat, triggering your gums to develop a protective coating on the older tissue².
 This protective coating is what hides painful side effects in your mouth, which is how you may not know of oral complications until you quit smoking.

 How smoking hurts your teeth

-Smoking weakens your immune system, which lessens your mouth’s ability to prevent infections — causing festering bacterial plaque and a higher chance of gum disease.
+Smoking typically stains on teeth is a common cosmetic side effect of smoking, however, issues related to smoker’s teeth may go beyond discoloration.
+Smoking weakens your immune system, which lessens your mouth’s ability to prevent infections - causing festering bacterial plaque and a higher chance of gum disease.

 Periodontal disease can have very severe repercussions due to gum inflammation.
-In some cases, you can even experience tooth loss because the bacteria are causing the inflamed gums to pull away from your teeth.
+In some cases, you can even experience tooth loss because the bacteria are causing the inflamed gums to pull away from your teeth³.

 Symptoms of oral issues caused by smoking

-Many smokers don’t experience bleeding gums because of poor blood circulation.
-So, when you quit smoking, blood circulation improves in your gums, sometimes causing frequent bleeding — but this shouldn’t be an indication not to quit.
+Many smokers may not experience bleeding gums because of poor blood circulation.
+So, when you quit smoking, blood circulation improves in your gums, sometimes causing frequent bleeding - but this shouldn’t be an indication not to quit.
 It’s quite the opposite.
 If you experience bleeding, find a dentist to inquire about gum treatments.